davidkhala/delphi-fabric/README.md

 - chaincode partial update: not all peers upgrade to latest chaincode, is it possible that old chaincode still work with inappropriate endorsement config
 - merge diagnose cc and admin cc
-- migrate some use case of helper.newPeers to helper.newPeer
 ## New feature, patch required for node-sdk

 - feature: implement configtx in node-sdk??